-Each time I searched for funding, there were strings attached that would affect either the story or the visuals.
-I balked, and jumped in with only my own (fairly limited) money and engaged the sweat, time and talents of my friends and family.
+Each time I searched for funding, there were strings attached that would negatively affect either the story or the visuals.
+After dozens of pitches, I balked, and jumped in with only my own (fairly limited) money and engaged the sweat, time and talents of my friends and family.
 This is not an approach I would recommend for others, but it is working for me (at the expense of time).

 So what is the puropse of making this film?

-I'm making this film because it has a time-sensitive subject.
+I'm making this film because it is about a finite subject.
 The first wave of pioneers – the generation who established and grew this "craft" industry – are aging.
 It is a great time for reflection, before we lose them.
 Once these pioneers are gone, so are their stories.
 The context of their struggles and successes are lost to the sands of time or diluted by others.
 This film preserves these stories in their original state forever.

 My goal with this documentary is to give these Pioneers the opportunity to share their stories in a collective, contextual medium.
 Generations to come will be able to appreciate the breadth and intricacies of the events that brought back good beer to the people.

 Production is winding down this year, topping 140 interviews, 200 events and locations, and 450 hours of footage.
 With a little luck, Beer Pioneers™ will be released in 2017...
 Cheers!

 A film by Jay Sheveck